rbantug/crossy-road-clone/README.md

 # Multiplayer Crossy Road Clone
 Status: **Work In Progress**

-This is based on [crossy road clone tutorial](https://javascriptgametutorials.com/tutorials/three-js/crossy-road) by Hunor Márton Borbély.
+This is based on the [crossy road clone tutorial](https://javascriptgametutorials.com/tutorials/three-js/crossy-road) by Hunor Márton Borbély.

 Players can create their own rooms and invite other players using a link that will redirect them to the room lobby.